mvonballmo/CSharpHandbook/0_table_of_contents.md

-# Encodo C\# Handbook
+# Encodo Programming Handbook

-## Conventions, Style & Best Practices
+## Best Practices, Conventions, Formatting and Style

 ### Abstract

-This document covers many aspects of programming with C#, from naming, structural and formatting conventions to best practices for using existing and developing new code.
+This document covers many aspects of programming, from best practices for using existing and developing new code to naming, structural and formatting conventions.

 ### Authors